kennedymj97/msc-2048-ai/Notes.md

     1. Average move time down to 0.5-2ms (at depth 3).
 2. Changed evaluate chance so no loop is used, meaning no vector alloc. ~32% improvement.
     1. Average move time down to 0.5-1.5ms (at depth 3).
+3. Using a static store, requires unsafe code, but makes the copying of the structs more efficient.
+    1. Average move time down to 0.4-1ms (at depth 3).